caffeinepub/019b2b65-fcf2-703e-b729-ad61a3235212/src/spec.md

 - Provide functionality to retrieve a specific pin's details

 ## User Interface
-- Clean, intuitive map interface
+- Real-world interactive map with accurate geography using a proper map library
-- Clear visual indicators for pin locations
+- Clear visual indicators for pin locations on the actual map
 - Simple form for entering memos when placing pins
-- Expandable view for reading existing pin memos
+- Expandable view for reading existing pin memos via PinDetailsDialog
 - Responsive design for different screen sizes
+- Preserve all existing backend integration functionality